Sammy Robinson: Early career

 After playing for Leeds United, Robinson joined Manchester City at the age of 14.
-He was originally a striker at Leeds, then was moved to centre-back at Manchester City and then later to central midfield, before he finally settled at right-back.
+He was originally a striker at Leeds, was then moved to centre-back at Manchester City and then later to central midfield, before he finally settled at right-back.
 He represented the Manchester City Academy team in the EFL Trophy on 24 September 2019, in a 2–1 win at Bradford City.
 He was promoted to the Elite Development Squad in January 2020.
-He was given the squad number 77, but was sidelined after picking up what coach Brian Barry-Murphy described as a "really bad injury" in August 2020.
+He was given the squad number 77.
+He was sidelined after picking up what coach Brian Barry-Murphy described as a "really bad injury" in August 2020.
 He made a total of 16 appearances in the Professional Development League, scoring one goal and providing two assists.

 Port Vale

 Robinson signed an 18-month contract with League Two club Port Vale on 31 January 2022, after manager Darrell Clarke needed cover for the injured Lewis Cass and with James Gibbons; director of football David Flitcroft cited a desire to build a relationship with Manchester City; City retained a sell-on clause.
 He made his debut at Vale Park on 20 March, coming on as a substitute for David Worrall in a 2–0 win over Sutton United.
 He was an unused substitute as Vale secured promotion out of the play-offs with victory over Mansfield Town in the final at Wembley Stadium.
-He made his full debut on 6 August, in a 4–0 defeat at fellow League One newcomers Exeter City, and despite giving away a penalty kick he received praise from Clarke, who said Robinson was "unfairly penalised".
+He made his full debut on 6 August, in a 4–0 defeat at fellow League One newcomers Exeter City, and despite giving away a penalty he received praise from Clarke, who said Robinson was "unfairly penalised".
 Speaking three months later, Robinson said his focus was on improving the defensive aspect of his game.
+On 15 April, he was sent off for two bookable offences in a 3–2 defeat at Lincoln City despite only coming on as a half-time substitute; he was defended by opposition manager Mark Kennedy, who said that Robinson had been a "little bit emotional and rash" but that "he has had a really tough start in his life and he is an incredible person".
+Flitcroft confirmed that the player's contract would not be renewed beyond June 2023.

+Kidderminster Harriers

+On 29 September 2023, Robinson joined Kidderminster Harriers of the National League.
+He played 22 games in the 2023–24 season.
+Kidderminster Harriers were relegated at the end of the 2023–24 season.

+Hereford

+On 31 July 2024, Robinson joined National League North club Hereford.
+He was voted Hereford's player of the month for September, and signed a contract with the club in October.
+He played 36 games in the 2024–25 season, scoring one goal, and was named as the club's Player of the Season.
+On 6 June, Robinson announced on X that he had left the club owing to "location and family commitments".

+Buxton

+On 14 June 2025, Robinson joined National League North club Buxton.